DANCER & Choreographer

 My focus is on reaching out to new audiences and exciting them with dance's potential to transport, inform and inspire.
 My choreography has been performed locally, nationally and internationally.
 I'm also proud to be the founder and director of Chimera Dance Theater, a nonprofit dance company in Seattle, WA.

-I acquired my BFA in Dance Performance at Chapman University while on a talent scholarship.
-While there I choreographed and performed frequently, graduating magna cum laude and with departmental honors.
+I acquired my degree at Chapman University while on a talent scholarship.
+During my time there I choreographed and performed frequently, graduating magna cum laude.

 Since returning to Seattle in 2003, my dances have been performed at The Gulf Islands Festival, E.P.I.C., Beyond The Threshold, Seattle University, Chapman University, Cornish College of the Arts, and Whitworth University.
 I've danced in concerts with Impulse Dance Company and Chimera Dance Theater as well as creating movement for local dance films.